How to Change Alt+Tab Tabs in Windows 11

 Change Number of Tabs from Apps to Show when Snapping or Alt+Tab for All Users Using Registry

-Administrators can change the number of Windows 11 Alt+Tab tabs shown for all users by using a special registry file.
+Admins can change the number of Windows 11 Alt+Tab tabs shown for all users by using a special registry file you can download.

 - Click the Download button below to download the registry file you want to use.